Visual917/Lyrics-Downloader/README.md

  3. Edit `config.js` to your liking.
  4. Run Command Prompt or [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701) (recommended) in the directory.
 (The easiest way is typing CMD on the address bar on the folder.)
  5. Type `npm i` or `yarn` (if  you prefer, I think yarn is better.) and press enter.
 This will install all of the dependencies of the script.
 You only need to do this once.
- 6. Type `node lyrics` to launch the program.
+ 6. Type `node lyrics` or `node lyrics "MyArtist1,MyArtist2"` to launch the program.
+If no artist is specified then the exports.artistList value(s) will be used.
 # Config.JS
 You can change the way Lyrics Downloader handles the downloaded lyrics and tinker with it.